 All is set for the Evangelical Presbyterian (EP) University to begin in October this year.

-The Reverend James Afele, Chairman of the West Volta Presbytery of the EP Church, who disclosed this to newsmen shortly after the official opening of the 42nd General Conference and Revival Retreat of the Presbyters Union of the Church at Legon on Saturday, said the Church was only waiting for the National Accreditation Board to give the "green light".
+The Reverend James Afele, Chairman of the West Volta Presbytery of the EP Church, disclosed this to newsmen shortly after the official opening of the 42nd General Conference and Revival Retreat of the Presbyters Union of the Church at Legon in Accra last Saturday, said the Church was only waiting for the National Accreditation Board to give the "green light."

 Mr Emmanuel Danku, Presbytery President, repeated the Church's call on government to return to it mission schools and hospitals.